Deathstroke: Origins

 Deathstroke's altered origin is introduced in Deathstroke (vol. 2) #0.
 The fact that he participated in the military at 16 and met Adeline has not changed.
 Already a legend in the army, Slade was drafted into Team 7 and went on many missions.
 In one mission, Slade was gravely injured and had to undergo an operation that enhanced his abilities, making him virtually a superhuman.
 After this, he married Adeline and had two sons, Grant and Joseph.
 Around this time, Slade received intel that his best friend, Wintergreen, was caught in Somalia.
 He donned a mask and flew to Somalia to rescue Wintergreen, slaughtering all the captors.
-Deathstroke the Terminator was born.
 As his fame grew, his enemies did too.
 An attack targeting his house seemingly killed Joseph and Adeline.
 With evidence that the attack was from North Korea, Slade killed a group of North Korean soldiers, but lost his right eye in the process.
 It is later shown that Joseph and Adeline are still alive.

 This origin was again changed in Teen Titans: Deathstroke #1.
 After a mission that involved destroying a children's hospital which Slade was unaware of, he quit the army.
 After Team 7's termination, Slade started to operate under the Deathstroke identity.
 He took Grant on his mission, considering him as not only his son, but as a business partner, and the only person he could trust.
-But during a mission in North Korea, their refuge was infiltrated and North Korean soldiers barged in, firing into the house.
+During a mission in North Korea, their refuge was infiltrated and North Korean soldiers barged in, firing into the house.
 Grant was shot, and as Slade looked back at his son, a bullet penetrated his right eye, blinding it.
 Enraged, Slade went on a massacre and killed the soldiers.
 However, Grant was presumed dead.
-Now, Slade works for the sake of his daughter Rose, as he knows the only thing that will keep Rose safe after he is gone is money.
-It is unclear if Rose's mother is Adeline or not.